 ● An officer described some fresh mud on the front seat on the passenger side of the squad car.
 According to the National Weather Service Office in Lincoln and the Midwest Climate Center, the temperature on November 25, 1967, was between 21-32 F and there was no precipitation.
 In fact, there had not been any precipitation between 23-28 November, 1967.
 The first precipitation came in the form of snow on November 30, 1967.
 On November 25, 1967, the ground had been too cold and hard to develop fresh mud.
 Where did the fresh mud come from?
 On the copied pictures made just before Tatman’s autopsy, his shoes appear to be clean.
 However, the copies are not very clear and the shoes cannot be seen from below.

 ● Tatman’s ticket book was in its usual place.
-Vidocq is curious to see whether modern technology can decipher any of the formerly written tickets and possibly the beginning of a ticket if there was one to be issued that night.
+I am curious whether modern technology can decipher any of the formerly written tickets and possibly the beginning of a ticket if there was one to be issued that night.

 ● Roadblocks were set up after Tatman was found.
 But what if Tatman was not chasing a car?
 After all, he did not mention he was going to make a traffic stop; he just mentioned a stop.
 What if he was chasing a motor cycle?
 Or, suppose he was chasing a car with more than one person in that car.
 One person drove off and the other left on foot after the shooting.
 That person may not have been caught at the roadblocks.